qoxo221q/florstrap/README.md

 > [!CAUTION]
-> The only official places to download Bloxstrap are this GitHub repository and [bloxstraplabs.com](https://bloxstraplabs.com).
+> The only official places to download florstrap are this GitHub repository and [florstraplabs.com]([https://bloxstraplabs.com](https://github.com/qoxo221q/florstrap)).
 Any other websites offering downloads or claiming to be us are not controlled by us.

 <p align="center">
     <img src="https://github.com/bloxstraplabs/bloxstrap/raw/main/Images/Bloxstrap-full-dark.png#gh-dark-mode-only" width="420">